 Beat sugar, butter, egg, peppermint extract and vanilla in bowl at medium speed until creamy.
 Add flour, salt and baking powder, beating at low speed until well mixed.

 Divide dough into thirds.
 Stir nonpareils into one-third.
 Tint one-third with red food color and remaining one-third with green food color.

 Press half of red dough evenly into prepared pan.
 Press half of nonpareil dough evenly over red dough.
 Press half of green dough evenly over nonpareil dough.
 Repeat layers.
 Cover; refrigerate 2-3 hours or until firm.

-Microwave chocolate chips in medium bowl 1–2 minutes, stirring every 30 seconds, until melted and smooth.
+Microwave chocolate chips in bowl, stirring every 30 seconds, 1–2 minutes or until melted and smooth.
 Spread chocolate onto bottom of cookies; place chocolate-side down onto waxed paper.
 Let stand until chocolate is set.